yashasvigirdhar/WebCrawler/README.md

 We haven't really done a lot of performance benchmarking right now by tweaking some parameters in our code such as the amount of parallelism that we want to have.

-Memory profiling is also something that I'd want to do here specially since it relates to the number of threads and out in-memory visited store.
+Memory profiling is also something that I'd want to do here specially since it relates to the number of threads and our in-memory visited store.

+##### More features

+Some examples of features that I'd like to add in the application:

+- Supporting more public APIs such as ability to stop the current crawling process going on.
+- More beautifully printed output

-* Unit testing
+##### Unit testing

 [1]: https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ThreadPoolExecutor.html